 ‘Lightning-fast cluster computing’ – that’s the slogan of Apache Spark, one of the world’s most popular big data processing frameworks.
-It has witnessed rapid growth in the last few years, with companies like e-bay, Yahoo, Facebook, Airbnb and Netflix adopting the framework for their big data needs.
+It has witnessed rapid growth in the last few years, with companies like e-bay, Yahoo, Facebook, Airbnb, and Netflix adopting the framework for their significant data needs.

 With the rise of the Internet-of-Things (IoT) and social media’s ubiquitous use, there has been a spike in data volumes.
-According to a Gartner estimate, there are around 6.4 billion devices plugged in to the Internet, generating around 2.5 exabytes of data every day.
+According to a Gartner estimate, there are around 6.4 billion devices plugged into the Internet, generating about 2.5 exabytes of data every day.

 Big data techniques and tools help companies manage all this data, ranging from our bank transactions to our activity on social networks like Facebook and Twitter.